GuilhermePiva28/Tomei-/README.md

-# MediMind 💊
+# Tomei? 💊

-**MediMind** is a complete medication reminder app built with Flutter.
+**Tomei?** is a complete medication reminder app built with Flutter.
 It helps users remember to take their medications with offline reminders, stores all data locally, and works without any backend or internet connection.

 ## 🌟 Features